 - When you are at a Tavern Tier, the minions that are offered to you are a straight-random selection from your Tavern Tier and all the Tiers below you (if any).
 There is no weighting to make it so that you are more likely to get higher tier minions as you get higher in Tavern Tiers, for instance.

-- In Tavern Tier 1, there are 12 unique cards and 18 copies of each; in Tavern Tier 2, there are 15 cards, with 15 copies of each; in Tavern Tier 3, there are 19 cards, 13 copies of each; in Tavern Tier 4, there are 14 cards, 11 copies of each; Tavern Tier 5, 14 cards with 9 copies of each; and in Tavern Tier 6, there are 8 cards, with 6 copies of each.
+- In Tavern Tier 1, 16 copies of each card; in Tavern Tier 2, there are 15 copies of each; in Tavern Tier 3, there are 13 copies of each; in Tavern Tier 4, there are 11 copies of each; Tavern Tier 5, there are 9 copies of each; and in Tavern Tier 6, there are 7 copies of each.
 These numbers have changed slightly over time as various minions are moved from tier to tier, or straight removed from the game, but the numbers remain roughly the same.
 You can use that information to calculate some baseline odds of rolling a particular unit you want, as community member and Coin Concede cohost, Ridiculous Hat has done in an easily consumable form (also including a Dancing Daryl calculator).

 - The number of minions offered during the buy phase goes up by one on even Tavern Tiers.

 - You can mouse over your opponent’s heroes on the left side in order to see some information about how they’re doing.
 The information you get from them on the left can help inform what their composition is looking like (in addition to information about their most common Tribe, you can also consider stuff like if they are still at Tavern Tier 3 and they have not had any triples, they almost certainly do not have a cleave, since the first cleave is at Tavern Tier 4).
 The player that is bumped out from the list is the one that you will be going up against next.